Brugarolas/reactive/README.md

 console.log(nums.sumAllSums); // Output: 459
 ```

-## More examples
+## More simple examples

 ### Global API

+More, simple examples.
 You cas use the global API like this:

 ```js
     import { Global } from 'reactivefy';